-Today Disney released a sneak peek of a new song from Frozen 2 called “Into the Unknown” and it might just give “Let It Go” a run for its money.
+Today Disney released a sneak peek of a new song from Frozen 2called “Into the Unknown” and it’s everything we’ve ever wanted!

 Listen to the snippet of “Into the Unknown”, performed by Idina Menzel and written by Kristen Anderson-Lopez and Robert Lopez, below: